csexton/codeography.com/_posts/2012-09-23-howto-irc-server.markdown

 Create the password required to be the Oper:

 _WARNING: Please do not mix up the `mkpasswd` program from `/usr/sbin` with this one.
 If you are root, typing `mkpasswd` will run that one instead and you will receive a strange error._

     /usr/bin/mkpasswd super-secret

-Edit the config file, this is well documented and there are plenty of little tweaks you can make but the only thing you need to do is comment out the `host` parameter in the `listen` section (about line 130 in the default ubuntu config)
+Edit the config file, this is well documented and there are plenty of little tweaks you can make but make a couple little changes now:

     sudo vim /etc/ircd-hybrid/ircd.conf

+Comment out the `host` parameter in the `listen` section (about line 130 in the default ubuntu config)

     host = “127.0.0.1″;